cloudmesh-community/fa19-516-144/project/report.md

 ## Introduction

 The Cloudmesh project does not include the encryption of its secrets within the
 cloudmesh.yaml file.
-This introduces major concers if the yaml file is
+This introduces major concerns if the yaml file is
 accidentally shared or if a malicious agent gets access to the local machine.
 Either of these scenarios would mean the total exposure of all secrets the user
 added to cloudmesh.

 The first major task is creating a series of general tools that can be used to
-repalce the current EncryptFile class.
+replace the current EncryptFile class.
 The EncryptFile class only offers
 encryption using the default name and a few openssl calls.
 The new suite should
-be able to provide symmetric and assymmetric encryption, hashing, password
+be able to provide symmetric and asymmetric encryption, hashing, password
 collection, key loading, and key verification.
 These features can all be added
-by using trused modules such as python cryptography or 'pyca'.
+by using trusted modules such as python cryptography or 'pyca'.

 The second task involves updating the current ```cms config encrypt``` and
 ```cms config decrypt``` commands that can take the new suite's tools and